sCrypt-Inc/scryptTS-docs/docs/ordinals/ft.md

 }
 ```

 As you can see above, the constructor of contract extending the `BSV20V1` takes as parameters all of the needed information for the token deployment, succeeded by other parameters needed you use for your contract (`hash` in this particular example).
+Each constructor extending the `BSV20V1` class must also call the instances `init` method and pass the constructors arguments.
+It is important to call this function **after** the call to `super`.

 ### Deployment